evvns/jerome-ext/README.md

 - [ ] increased racism
 - [ ] ui refresh with gay nigga elements
 - [ ] version switching and personalaities (jerome to its alternate personalities to jeremy)
+- [ ] api key rotation so you dont have to redownload a new version everytime i switch api keys